 A soft, spicy, spreadable salame of continental origin, from Cannon and Cannon

-In this case, Moons Green has added more fennel, chilli and paprika, and less fat—“more 40 per cent than 70 per cent, so you can slice it and serve it on a charcuterie board.
+In this case, Kent-based producers Moons Green—which makes charcuterie with rare breed, custom-reared Gloucester old spot—has added more fennel, chilli and paprika, and less fat; “more 40 per cent than 70 per cent, so you can slice it and serve it on a charcuterie board.
 We like our fat here of course, but we do also like a little bit of lean meat.”

-“This is a brilliant example of our industry taking an intense, quite challenging product from the Continent, using the ideas, the concepts and flavours and turning it into something very British,” says Sean.
-A bit like St George, then?
-A bit of exoticism, a bit of dragonish fire and some butchery, stamped with a red and white striped seal of Englishness?
-Sean laughs.
-“Exactly.”
+“This is a brilliant example of our industry taking an intense, quite challenging product from the continent, using the ideas, the concepts and flavours and turning it into something very British.”